limbus-medtec/typescript-styleguide/README.md

   - Use `//` for all inline comments.
   - Keep comments clear and concise.
   - Place inline comments on a newline above the line they are annotating
-  - Put an empty line before the comment.

   ```typescript
   // bad